 - promotes education and better understanding of the past through scientific articles, popular books and lectures, the design and fabrication of museum exhibits, videos, trail guides, and public outreach programs.

 It is a recognized 501(c)(3) under the US Internal Revenue Code and is a small business as defined by the Code of Federal Regulation, Title 13, part 121, as amended.

-Ships of Discovery has received Federal grants from the NOAA Office of Ocean Exploration and Research, National Park Service American Battlefield Protection Program, National Park Service Historic Preservation Program, Department of Defense US Navy, Humanities for the Arts, and others.
-Companies, foundations and organization grants or contracts include Meadows Foundation, Dayton Foundation, New Jersey Community Foundation, Krieble Foundation, University of Hawaii Hilo, Coastal Environments Inc., Pan American Consultants, Turks & Caicos National Museum, Corpus Christi Museum of Science and History, and the State of Texas, among others.
+Ships of Discovery has received Federal grants from the NOAA Office of Ocean Exploration and Research, National Park Service American Battlefield Protection Program, National Park Service Historic Preservation Program, Department of Defense US Navy, Defense POW/MIA Accounting Agency, Humanities for the Arts, and others.
+Companies, foundations and organization grants or contracts include the Meadows Foundation, Dayton Foundation, New Jersey Community Foundation, Krieble Foundation, University of Hawaii Hilo, Coastal Environments Inc., Pan American Consultants, Turks & Caicos National Museum, Corpus Christi Museum of Science and History, and the State of Texas, among others.